AWaterColorPen/nitro/config/README.md

 Config is a pluggable dynamic config package

+> forked from [asim/go-micro](https://github.com/asim/go-micro). just magic code change for a go.mod for only config package

 Most config in applications are statically configured or include complex logic to load from multiple sources.
 Go Config makes this easy, pluggable and mergeable.
 You'll never have to deal with config in the same way again.

 ## Features